Core Components

 • Blue (User Layer): Your application code and migration scripts

-• Yellow (Orchestration): Main coordinator and configuration
+• Yellow (Orchestration): Main entry point and configuration

 • Pink (Database Layer): Your database handler and database